alignalghii/alignalghii.github.io/aux-scripts/README.md

 First the little auxiliary tools are describes.
 The common test framework above them proving their correctness comes afterwards.

+### Table-of-contents generators

-### Table-of-contents generator for HTML
+#### Table-of-contents generator for HTML

 This is probably the most characteristic and most complex tool of all the other examples.

-The tool is expected to be able to generating a table-of-contents for a large HTML file automatically out of its `<h1>`, ... `<h4>` ... etc. headers.
+The tool is expected to be able to generating a table-of-contents for a large HTML file automatically out of its `<h1>`, ... `<h4>` ... etc. section headers.
 The table-of-contents must be a possibly nested `<ul>` listing.
 Nesting must be correct valid HTML5, and it must be also nicely indented.

 In more details: it finds HTML `<h...>` tags and turn them into `<li><a href="#...">...</a></li>` format.
 If the section header has an id, it will be used automatically for the generated href of the link (so that the reader can jump from the ToC to any section directly).
 If the section header does not have an id, then the generated ToC item `<li><a href="#">...</a></li>` will have its section link as an empty "#", waiting for filling it out by hand (human assistance) later.